Duncol/Communicator9000/README.md

  - implementation of few additional features (more complex layout in GUI, other rooms, maybe file attachment option)

  <hr>

- <b>HOW TO RUN IT</b>

-This program is (by now, for test purposes) configured to run on "localhost".
-First you need to run "MyServer" In order to manage requests of future clients.

 Simple chat viewed with Swing, working with a simple server.
 Server logic uses derby db (jdbc) for user and password storage/verification.
 Client invokes server logic via RMI and uses the outcome.

 Security issues are backed up by <b>PKBDF2 algorithm</b>.
 It's implementation is based on jtan189's <a href="https://gist.github.com/jtan189/3804290">Java PKBDF2 Password Hashing Code</a>

 Login client itself contains "login" field, "password" field, "login" button and "create new user" label.
 Both login and password field have implemented FocusListener which provides hint of the desired content.

+ <b>HOW TO RUN IT</b>

+This program is (by now, for test purposes) configured to run on "localhost".
+First you need to run "MyServer" In order to manage requests of future clients.
+If server is established correctly, you should see few messages:
+- Server socket established (port binding phase)
+- Registry created!
+(RMI)
+- Derby SQL connection successfuly established (initiates jdbc driver, and tries to connect to given db; if it doesn't exist it creates new one
+- Table with a given name already exists.
+Let me use it (In this case given table inside db was already created, so it simply uses it.
+If there is no such table with a given name it creates a new one)
+- PassCheckService established!
+(RMI, used for login/password verification with db)
+- CreateUserService established!
+(RMI, used to create new user in db)
+- IsLoggedService established!
+(RMI, checks if given user (login) is loged already.
+We do not allow clones)
+- The gates has been opened... (mtehod socket.accept() starts and waits for new clients)

 <b>RUNTIME</b>